tangjm/data-engineering-notes/AWS/module7_storage/notes_s3.md

 Folders are logical separators for organising files/objects in your S3 bucket.

 You can configure the permissions for each uploaded file.

+### Pricing

+You pay for:
+- GBs per month
+- Outbound data transfers to other Regions
+- PUT, COPY, POST, LIST, GET requests

+This would mean that data transfers out of S3 to EC2 instances in the same region would incur no costs.

+- Storage class type
+- Amount of storage - number and size of your buckets
+- Number and type of HTTP requests
+- Data egress fees for cross regional data transfers